Chatloy/Interactive-Lab-Hub/Lab 5/README.md

 Try out different interaction outputs and inputs.

-**\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\***
+**\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\*** The interaction I chose to design involved the face detection model.
+The goal of the interaction is to simulate the online log-in system with face recognition.
+The background would be we have to sign our name to check-in on courses.
+But it's impossible for students who taking courses via zoom and if someone is late, it's hard for them to find the check-in sheet since it has been passed through somewhere in the classroom.
+This check-in process takes too much trouble.
+So I was coming up with idea to use face recogntion to help count the total number of students.
+And when it detects the face, it will jump to another page and ask students to log in with their passwords.
+After this, the screen will show message like "Chatloy has logged in.
+There are 43 students in class now."
+In this interaction, the camera will search for human face and recogize it.
+Once a face detection occurs, the screen will increment a count.
+And the total number will be reported to 'professor'.

 ### Part C
 ### Test the interaction prototype